Benjamin Moore London Fog 1541: Undertones, LRV, & More

 LONDON FOG AS AN EXTERIOR PAINT COLOR?

-London Fog can be an excellent paint color for the exterior as long as it suits your finishes.
-Luckily, it’s the type of color that often relates well to many of the common stone facades and the mortar around brick.
+London Fog can be an excellent exterior paint color as long as it complements your finishes.
+Luckily, it’s a color that often pairs well with many common stone facades and the mortar around brick.

 5 Tips for Choosing an Exterior Paint Color